zhouxianyuan/mr-steal-yo-crypto-ctf-solution/README.md

 1.  **Install Foundry**
 2.  **Clone this repo and install dependencies**
-3.  **The questions of each challenge are under the src path, and the solution to each question are under the test path**
+3.  **The questions of challenge are under the src path, and the solution to question are under the test path**
 4.  **Run ```forge test --contracts ./test/xxx.t.sol -vvv``` to pass challenge**